DarkaMaul/fluffy-octo-train/docs/gear.md

 !!! danger "Disclamer"

-    The following page list the content of our bags.
+    The following page lists the content of our bags.
 We are neither affiliated nor endorsing the items we used.

 ## Preparation

 Filling our bags was a big part of our preparation for the GPT.
 During thru-hikes any item in the backpack need to be carried until the end.
 Hence, every gram counted and we aimed for light backpacks.
 We extensively used the french forum randonnee-leger (TODO), an online community of ultra light backpackers.
 While they sometimes make choices we were not ready to do, the forum is an information goldmine on light gear.

 We did test our gear in November 2022 before our departure by doing a two days hike in the Fontainebleau forest with friends.
-Even a short hike like this one helped us to learn a lot on our gear, and adjusted our backpacks afterwards (e.g. we changed the sleeping pads for others warmer).
+Even a short hike like this one helped us to learn a lot on our gear, and adjusted our backpacks afterwards (e.g. we changed the sleeping pads for warmer ones).

 ## Initial list